 [Footnote: Although their connotations make the words exhibit and inhibit feel like antonyms, they are not.
 (The opposite of the primary meaning of exhibit as a verb would be something like conceal, which is quite different in meaning from inhibit).]

-Also of interest are words like debauch, delude, devour, disgruntle, distraught, impudent, impugn, indelible, inept, inert, and iniquity, which feel as though they ought to be opposites of something.
+Also of interest are words that feel as though they ought to be opposites of something, e.g., debauch, delude, denigrate, deracinate, devour, disgruntle, distraught, impudent, impugn, inaugurate, indelible, inept, inert, iniquity, intransigent, inveigh, and nonplussed.
 There are generally good etymological explanations for the existence of such words, but this is not very comforting to those of us who like things to be ordered and tidy.
 In rare cases, "missing" words such as kempt (the opposite of unkempt) have been added to the language; this process is known as backformation.

 In closing, I would like to acknowledge the contributions of Prof. Bard C.